aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### Observe Chatham House Guidelines

 We plan to observe [Chatham House](https://en.wikipedia.org/wiki/Chatham_House_Rule) guidelines.
 Many people interested in strategy are not at liberty to completely talk freely about it.
-Hence, while the generalized content of meetings, the presenter and topic, papers used, and other similar information will be summarized [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations), beyond that *who* said what and what they specifically said will be kept private.
+Hence, while the generalized content of meetings, the presenter and topic, papers used, and other similar information will be summarized [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations), *who* said what and what they specifically said will be kept private.
 Violation of this rule is grounds for immediate and *permanent* expulsion.

-However, if you consent to allow the materials used in your presentation and discussion to be posted online, they will be put up along with summary.
+However, if you consent to allow the materials used in your presentation and discussion to be posted online, they will be put up along with the summary.
 Presenters are encouraged to do so whenever possible as it helps create a record of what has been said, but if they cannot for occupational and professional reasons it is also OK.

 ### Be Civil